NuGet/docs.microsoft.com-nuget/docs/Schema/nuspec.md

 Attribute | Description
 --- | ---
 `id` | (Required) The package ID of the dependency.
 `version` | (Required) The range of versions acceptable as a dependency.
-See [Dependency versions](../create-packages/dependency-versions.md#version-ranges) for exact syntax.
+See [Package versioning](../schema/package-versioning.md#version-ranges-and-wildcards) for exact syntax.

 For example, the following lines indicate dependencies on `PackageA` version 1.1.0 or higher, and `PackageB` version 1.x.